json-api/json-api/_format/1.1/index.md

 ### <a href="#content-negotiation-clients" id="content-negotiation-clients" class="headerlink"></a> Client Responsibilities

-Clients that include the JSON:API media type in their `Accept` header **MUST** specify the media type there at least once without any media type parameters.
+Clients that include the JSON:API media type in their `Accept` header **MAY** include it more than once, but for at least one instance of it, they **MUST** specify it without any media type parameters.

 When processing a JSON:API response document, clients **MUST** ignore any parameters other than `profile` in the server's `Content-Type` header.